yzyii/luashitacast/README.md

 These luas were designed to be used in HorizonXI and therefore features such as automatically using opo-opo necklace when asleep or automatically cancelling shadows for Utsusemi: Ichi are not included.

+These luas will still work on other 75-era private servers so long as Horizon custom equipment is appropriately commented out / disabled.

 # How to Use

 - Download the entire directory From Code > Download ZIP or from Releases to the right.